 But then Holly passed and back the depression came.

-Having gone through it with CCS though, I was able to navigate out of my depression a little easier that time.
+Having gone through it with Crazy Cocker Spaniel though, I was able to navigate out of my depression a little easier that time.

 Then came my diagnosis of being fully disabled.

 I had been partially disabled since I was diagnosed at age 27 when they wanted me to stop teaching.

 Needing to eat and have shelter I did not stop working.

 So when hearing that technically doctors feel that my illness controls my life I let the voices in my head take over.

 The you have nothing to contribute to society voices.